gravtrade/gravtrade.github.io/_posts/2016-10-04-icmarkets-broker-bonus.md

   - broker
   - bonus
 ---
-# How to get $4000 IC Markets Bonus From GravTrade by Trading Through IC Markets Broker Account?
+# How to get $4000 IC Markets Bonus From GravTrade?
 > Please note that the IC Markets bonus only offered under GravTrade, that you will never get this offer on IC Markets broker site.

 <div align="center">